 With this said, even if there is just one week left until your renewal, there should still be enough time to negotiate a better deal, and proceed with this process in short order.

 Principal Mortgage Broker (Lic. # M08006143), Certified Financial Planner (CFP), BA (Hons.)

 Book a Free Renewal Call with Brent

-- Certified Financial Planning (CFP) designation which enables him to establish unique, long-term relationships with clients that focus on wealth creation through consistent mortgage-based savings and planning.
+- Certified Financial Planning (CFP) designation enables him to establish unique, long-term relationships with clients that focus on wealth creation through consistent mortgage-based savings and planning, and other financial goals.